ArnoldDP/OStim-Community-Modlist/README.md

  ### ENB

  By default, the list uses a custom ENB preset based on Silent Horizons 2 by KitsuuneNivis.
-It was made specifically so that I could use the Aequinoctium + Skyrim is Luminous lighting combo with the CS - Low profile without having extra weather/interior lighting mods set up.
-If you would like to change out the weather/interior lighting mods you will neeed to disable Aequinoctium, SiL, SiL Enhanced, Mists of Tamriel, and anal ENB before installing anything else.
+It was set up specifically for the rather peculiar weather + interior combo, so you will most likely want to disable Aequinoctium + SiL if you want to change to something else.
+Don't worry, you wont hurt my feelings if you want to change it, its nothing more than a party trick compared to some of the top tier ENB presets out there.

  ### ReShade